gazebosim/docs/garden/install_osx_src.md

 The easiest way to get the sources of all libraries is to use [vcstool](https://github.com/dirk-thomas/vcstool).

-To compile all the different libraries and ign-gazebo in the right order [colcon](https://colcon.readthedocs.io/en/released/) is recommended.
+To compile all the different libraries and gz-sim in the right order [colcon](https://colcon.readthedocs.io/en/released/) is recommended.
 The colcon tool is available on all platforms using pip (or pip3, if pip fails).